d-m-sys/decode-ipqualityscore.com/README.md

 # decode-ipqualityscore.com

 - my attempt to decode an obfuscated site.
-  - each step is what the code looked like after being processed.
+  - each 'decoded-step' file is what the code looked like after being processed.